netdata/netdata/collectors/REFERENCE.md

 This guide contains detailed information about enabling/disabling plugins or modules, in addition a quick reference to the internal plugins API.

-To learn the basics of collecting metrics from other applications and services, see the [collector quickstart](QUICKSTART.md).

 ## Netdata's collector architecture

 Netdata has an intricate system for organizing and managing its collectors. **Collectors** are the processes/programs